 Manaslu Circuit trekking package Vs. solo traveling cost- which is better?

-A complete board package for a Manaslu circuit typically costs around $1400.
 When you reserve the package, some expenses-such as drinks, donations, tips, etc. are not covered.
 Both costs will eventually be comparable so that you can make smart travel decisions.

 You can calculate the total costs if you choose to travel to Manaslu via other routes (such as Tsum Valley, Manaslu Base Camp, etc.).
 Next, you can contrast it with the average price of a Manaslu package found on a Nepalese travel agency's website.
 Then you'll know which choice is best for you according to your budget and circumstances.